-- Next, add the wine and scrape up any residue from the bottom of the pan.
+- Next, add the wine and scrape up any residue from the bottom of the pan for a minte Pour in the stock.
 Allow the sauce to bubble and reduce for a few minutes then add the redcurrant jelly.

 - When the jelly has melted check the seasoning and stir in the chopped rosemary.